rakutentech/leofs_docs/leofs_console.rst

 * 0.4 (Mar - July 2013)
     *  User Group
-        * Sharing LeoFS's credential-keys in the group
+        * Sharing LeoFS' credential-keys in the group
         * User management in the group

 * 0.6 (August 2013)